sourcebunny/nisaba/README.md

 <details>
 <summary><strong>Basic Interaction</strong> - How to interact with Nisaba.</summary>

 To get a response from Nisaba, simply prefix your message with the bot's name, followed by your query.
-For example:

-     ```
-     Nisaba, how are you?
+For example: `Nisaba, how are you?`
-     ```

-After sending a query or command, Nisaba will process the input and respond in the IRC channel based on the current configuration and any active settings modified by commands.
+After you send a message or command, Nisaba will use the API endpoint to generate a response, and then send that response back to you in the designated IRC channel.

 </details>

 <details>
 <summary><strong>Using Commands</strong> - Commands available for controlling Nisaba.</summary>

 Nisaba supports several commands that can be used to control the bot or modify its behavior dynamically.

-These commands should be prefixed with the bot's name, followed by a comma or colon, and the command:
+These commands should be prefixed with the bot's name, optionally followed by a comma or colon, and the command:

 - **!clear**: Clears the message history stored by the bot.
 Useful for resetting the context in "chat" mode.
   - `Nisaba, !clear`